-If you are charged with drink driving or driving whilst unfit through drink or drugs, then you would ordinarily be facing a period of disqualification or even a period of imprisonment.
-It is important you seek advice – our drink driving solicitors are here to help you – 0800 046 3066
+If you have received a summons or postal requisition for drink driving or driving whilst unfit through drink or drugs, It is important you seek advice as soon as you can – call our drink driving solicitors, here to help – 0800 046 3066 – FREE Initial Advice

 The maximum legal alcohol limits in the UK are:-